Vickie Johnson: San Antonio Silver Stars

 Johnson signed with the San Antonio Silver Stars on February 9, 2006.
 After not making the playoffs with the Silver Stars in her first season with the team, they would reach the playoffs in 2007 to 2009.
 The 2008 season specifically is the highest win - record that Johnson has been a part of, as the Silver Stars finished 24 - 10 and reached the Finals to face the Detroit Shock.
 The Silver Stars would fall to the Shock 3 - 0 while Johnson averaged 8.3 points, 4.7 rebounds and 3.1 assists during the entire playoffs.

 Johnson retired from play at the end of 2009 season.
-She ended her career with the most games played out of all of the draftees from the 1997 Elite Draft (410 games played) and the 2nd most amount of games played throughout all draftees from 1997 (only trailing Tina Thompson from the college draft who played 496 games in her career).
+She ended her career with the most games played out of all of the draftees from the 1997 Elite Draft (410 games played) and the second most number of games played throughout all draftees from 1997 (only trailing Tina Thompson from the college draft who played 496 games in her career).

-Johnson's final WNBA game ever was played in Game 3 of the 2009 Western Conference First Round on September 21, 2009 against the Phoenix Mercury.
+Johnson's final WNBA game ever was played in Game 3 of the 2009 Western Conference First Round on September 21, 2009, against the Phoenix Mercury.
 Despite Johnson's incredible performance of 24 points, 6 rebounds, 2 assists and 3 steals, the Silver Stars would lose the game 92 - 100 and be eliminated from the playoffs.

-Coaching Career
+Coaching career

 After tying their franchise-worst record of 7 - 27 during the 2016 season, long time general manager and coach of the now "San Antonio Stars", Dan Hughes announced that he was relinquishing his role at both positions.
 On December 22, 2016, Johnson was hired as the replacement head coach in preparation for the 2017 season.
 Due to the team being purchased and relocating to Las Vegas to become the Las Vegas Aces the next year, the 2017 season was Johnson's only season coaching the team.
 The franchise finished with an 8 - 26 record in their final year in San Antonio.

 On December 9, 2020, Johnson was hired as the head coach of the Dallas Wings.
-In her first season in Dallas, despite coaching great players including Arike Ogunbowale, Allisha Gray, Kayla Thornton and Marina Mabrey, the team finished the 2021 season at 14 - 18 and missed the playoffs.
+In her first season in Dallas, despite coaching players including Arike Ogunbowale, Allisha Gray, Kayla Thornton and Marina Mabrey, the team finished the 2021 season at 14 - 18 and missed the playoffs.
 The Wings turned their destiny around for the 2022 season, keeping the same core of Ogunbowale, Gray, Thornton and Mabrey and made the playoffs with an even 18 - 18 record.
-The team was unfortunately eliminated in the first round by the Connecticut Sun 2 - 1, including a 25 - point loss in Game 1 on August 18.
+The team was eliminated in the first round by the Connecticut Sun 2 - 1, including a 25 - point loss in Game 1 on August 18.
 Despite the playoff berth, the Wings front office decided not to exercise Johnson's team option and fired her as head coach on September 19.